miamoremustachio/winbean/README.md

 <img src="/github/taskbar_desktop.png" width="48%"> <img src="/github/taskbar_window.png" width="48%">

-A little hack that gives your desktop a whole new look ✨
+A little hack to give your desktop a whole new look ✨

 - Replaces standard desktop taskbar with a tablet-optimized one
 - Collapses into a slim, tidy bar each time a new window is opened